Seyona/InfoSecExercise/README.md

 ` py Backend/main.py `

 You will also need to host a your own webserver with python.
-To do so, cd to the directory **above** the InfosecExercise folder and run
+To do so, navigate to the directory **ABOVE** the InfosecExercise folder and run

 `py -m http.server`